Overview of the New UAE Federal Penal Code

 The highest court in Dubai, the Court of Cassation, has held that a defamatory statement is likely to make the defamed person subject to "punishment" or "humiliation" amongst their community.
 In a more recent decision, the Court held that mere criticism may be regarded as defamatory if it exceeds the "normal limits" or affects the honour of a defamed individual.

 If the statement is made against a public officer this will be considered an aggravating circumstance, which may increase the severity of the punishment.
+However, the new Penal Code also introduced a new defence if the incident attributed to a public officer is proven to be true and related to their office.

 In the event an employee has been charged with a criminal complaint, even if the issue was not in the course of their employment and unconnected to the employer's name and brand, the employer will no doubt be involved in the process, as they sponsor the individual to live and work in the UAE.